What do we mean by survey errors?

 - Were all the options in the questions applicable to the question?

-Another way you can test your survey is to run dummy test responses through it.
+You can test your survey’s functionality by running dummy test responses through it.
 Use this functionality to ensure that your logic and embedded code is working correctly.

 Another option for testing your survey is to run a soft launch, aka a pilot study.
 This means you only send your survey to 10% of your sample list and then pause data collection so that you can go through your data to ensure everything is running smoothly.